 - 1 teaspoon tamarind

-- 1 tablespoon vegan fish sauce alternatively use 2 tablespoon soy sauce
+- 1 tablespoon vegan fish sauce - or 2 tablespoon soy sauce

 Instructions